 As smartphone tech seeks new solutions to accommodate bigger and better screens, the foldable smartphone became an inevitable answer.
 We have been talking about Foldable phones for many years now, but it’s only now that they have gone mainstream. (हिंदी में पढ़िए)

 We can sense the upcoming deluge of foldable-screen phones in 2020, but is it really the beginning of a new era?
 Frankly, it’s too early to say, but judging by the enthusiasm around this tech evolution, perhaps the trend will catch on.

 Are there apps optimized for foldable display phones?

 Yes, Android has ‘Screen Continuity’, and so developers won’t have to go through an awful lot of trouble to optimize their apps for foldable displays.
 Simply put, its the feature by which an app could smoothly and seamlessly transform to and fro the different screen sizes.

 App developers have had a headstart and many major apps must already be compatible.
 Google is already encouraging developers to add Screen Continuity, Multi-resume, and Multi-display support to their apps to make the transition to foldable phones smooth.
 In Android Q beta, we could find new changes for the same.

 In concept, the option to enlarge screen in particular apps seems extremely alluring.
 Here’s a list of foldable phones that are already out or will be coming to the market really soon.

 1. Samsung Galaxy Z Fold 2 5G

-Samsung Galaxy Fold is the only foldable phone that you can buy in India, except that it keeps running out of stock.
-The handset has a 7.3-inch QXGA+ (1,536 x 2,152) Dynamic AMOLED display with an aspect ratio of 4.2:3.
-This display called Infinity Flex Display folds in half and you’ve got a 4.58-inch screen on the surface.
-Turn on the screen, you would be greeted by the OneUI based on Android 9.0 Pie with tailored software tweaks.
+Galaxy Z Fold 2 is the second-gen Samsung foldable that seems to have refined most of the issues of its predecessor.
+The handset has a 7.6-inch QXGA+ (1768 x 2208) Dynamic AMOLED display with a 120Hz refresh rate.
+This display called Infinity Flex Display folds in half and you get a 6.23-inch screen on the surface.
+That cover panel is bigger than what we had on the original.
+Turn on the screen, you would be greeted by the OneUI 2.5 based on Android 10 with tailored software tweaks.